 “Technology is a way of revealing, a mode of being concerning which we are questioning.”

 The ever-changing characteristic of wind can also be seen as a reflection of current global uncertainties, whether this is in relation to climate breakdown or the social conditioning of algorithms and the increasingly monetised digital environment.

 Taking inspiration from Martin Heidegger’s essay The Question Concerning Technology, Ashley and Hua consider how this uncertainty can create positive interactions through positioning Drawing with wind as an example of how you can coordinate exchange between people, machine and nature.

 This suggests a positive future where it is possible to coexist with our surroundings, through finding a balance between our desires, built infrastructures and naturally occurring phenomenon.

-For Digital Notes, Drawing with wind, was shown alongside two other video works in a Shorts Screening on Thursday 8 April at 7pm and will be available to watch here until the end of April.
+For Digital Notes, Drawing with wind, was shown alongside two other video works in a Shorts Screening on Thursday 8 April.

 Video detail, close up of drawing board

 Ashley’s work consists of everyday objects, edible materials, and familiar behaviours that creates moments of self-realisation for the viewer.
 Working with sculpture, performance, video and installation, she is interested in confounding the expected notion of our common sense.
 The adjustment of objects and behaviours in her work often acts as a source of surprise and absurdity, playing with people’s anticipation, provoking curiosity and causing us to doubt what we see and know.
 By applying time-based qualities and multi-sensory elements in her work, Zhang reflects the nature of ‘change’ and questions the meaning of ‘now’.

 Ashley lives and works between London and Glasgow.
 She completed her BA (Hons) at Edinburgh College of Art in 2017 and received her MA at Royal College of Art, London in 2019.